namankaushik2/Covid-tracker/README.md

 # covid19-tracker
-This tracker aims to show the numbers & trends of people affected, recovered and deceased due to COVID-19.
+This tracker aims to show the numbers & trends of people affected, recovered and deceased due to COVID-19
-## Demo
-The Deployed app is here : https://nocorona-nocovid19.netlify.app/

 ### Development

 To setup the app for development on your local machine, please follow the instructions below: